 My husband works in healthcare.
 Before the COVID-19 outbreak it was already difficult as a stay-at-home-mom to keep 3 young children busy on my own.
 Back then I could break up our days with outings and play-dates.
 For more than two weeks we have been in isolation in our home in Cincinnati, OH.
 In that time I have developed ways to maintain some element of ‘normal’ while introducing new activities to keep everyone entertained and sane.

 Stay Organized: If my house wasn’t already a mess before….
-Since we are holding lessons four times a week I have come up with a system to keep my house from getting overrun with crafting supplies, books, artwork, etc. The big items we use are: Ikea kid’s table- inside, little tikes outdoor kid’s table, Hape easel, Crayola art kit, and my diaper caddy has proven super useful for organizing all our craft items.
+Since we are holding lessons four times a week I have come up with a system to keep my house from getting overrun with crafting supplies, books, artwork, and everything else.
+The big items we use are an Ikea kid’s table for inside, Little Tikes kid’s table for outside, Hape easel, Crayola art kit, and my diaper caddy (which has proven super useful for organizing all our craft items).
 I set everything up while the kids have breakfast and we put everything away after our lessons.